MHM-lab/MHM-lab.github.io/_pages/moving_to_jena.md

 **Overview**
 Jena offers an internationally recognized research environment with strengths in **optics and photonics, life and health sciences, biodiversity, materials and energy, and climate research**.

-The Friedrich Schiller University Jena holds the *HR Excellence in Research Award*.
+The Friedrich Schiller University Jena holds the [HR Excellence in Research Award](https://www.uni-jena.de/en/243628/hr-excellence-in-research-award).
 Two Clusters of Excellence further strengthen the research environment.

 The University of Jena is a site of the **German Center for Mental Health**.
 My professorship bridges the University and the University Hospital, and I hold a PI position in the Center.